 Sand filters are a pretty standard feature in residential swimming pools.
 They are relatively simple to operate, and they use a natural media, sand, to filter the water of fine debris.

-But, they have some pluses and minuses, so you should do some research before deciding if they are the right choice for you and your swimming pool.
+But, they have some pros and cons, so you should do some research before deciding if they are the right choice for you and your swimming pool.
 Let’s get started.

 What Are Sand Filters And How Do They Work?

 Sand filters start with a hollow tank on a stand, just like other filter types.
-Inside the tank, there is a pipe at the center, usually made out of PVC plastic.
+Inside the tank is a pipe at the center, usually made out of PVC plastic.
 Very old sand filters might have a metal pipe, but that is pretty rare to see.

 The pipe extends from the diffuser neck at the top of the filter tank down to the bottom, entering a manifold or hub.
-The hub has a series of slotted pipes that branch out across the bottom of the tank like spokes on a bicycle wheel.
-There is a valve affixed to the top of the tank that allows you to control the flow of the water through the tank.
+The hub has a series of slotted pipes that branch across the bottom of the tank like spokes on a bicycle wheel.
+A valve affixed to the top of the tank allows you to control the flow of the water through the tank.

 At the heart of this operation is, you guessed it, sand.
 The sand filters the water of fine debris, as it is packed inside the tank and around the internal plumbing.
 Typically the tank is filled about 60% of the way with sand, so the amount you need depends on the size of your filter tank.
 We’ll talk a bit more about what sand is best to use a bit later.